WaLLy3K/wally3k.github.io/README.md

       * Additions and removals may not be passed upstream to the maintainer of that original list, benefitting more people overall

 My goals are to:
-  * Credit other maintainer's high-quality content by way of "direct hits" on their content
+  * Credit other maintainer's high-quality content by way of "direct hits"
-  * Make that content as easy to access for others as possible
+  * Make their content as easy to access for others as possible
   * Not require payment or to nag for donations
   * Have a transparent changelog thanks to GitHub's commit history